 Laser lithotripsy, electrohydraulic lithotripsy under direct cholangioscopy, and extracorporeal shockwave lithotripsy can be used to remove difficult stones.
 Yamauchi et al[45] reported successful peroral direct cholangioscopy (PDCS) using a short SBE with a free-hand technique, guidewire, and large balloon anchoring and deflation in Roux-en-Y anastomosis for difficult-to-treat bile duct stones.
 Bile duct insertion by large balloon anchoring and deflation is very useful with a bile duct diameter of > 12 mm to prevent bile duct laceration or perforation.
-PDCS can improve the complete stone clearance rate from 90.1% to 97.6% in the transpapillary approach and from 77.3% to 100% in the transanastomotic approach without severe complications[46].
+PDCS can improve the complete stone clearance rate from 90.1%-97.6% in the transpapillary approach and from 77.3%-100% in the transanastomotic approach without severe complications[46].
 Matsumoto et al[46] reported an 85.7% success rate of stone removal by PDCS with replacement of the DBE by an ultraslim endoscope and leaving the balloon overtube in place during hepaticojejunostomy anastomosis without serious complications.
 The detection rate of residual stones by PDCS was 41.7%.
 Thus, PDCS can achieve complete stone clearance and reduce the stone recurrence rate.
 Air embolism, which might be fatal, can be avoided by using CO2 insufflation during the procedure.

 One study of the treatment of stones in hepaticojejunostomy between percutaneous transhepatic cholangioscopy (PTCS) and PDCS using a short DBE showed that the 1-, 2-, and 3-year stone-free rates were 100%, 73%, and 64% for PTCS and 85%, 65%, and 59% for PDCS, respectively; however, PDCS had a lower adverse event rate (10% vs 45% in PTCS)[47].
-PDCS has a lower infection rate, less hemobilia, less biloma formation, and less pain; additionally, the incidence of pancreatitis is very low (0.0%-8.3%).
-PTCS is a more difficult in technique because of the anatomy of the hepatic confluence and contraindications in patients with ascites and coagulopathy.
+PDCS has a lower infection rate and less hemobilia, biloma formation, and pain; additionally, the incidence of pancreatitis is very low (0.0%-8.3%).
+PTCS is a more difficult technique because of the anatomy of the hepatic confluence and contraindications in patients with ascites and coagulopathy.

-The rate of postoperative bilioenteric anastomosis stricture can reach 12.5% at 2 years[48], and the rate of hepaticojejunostomy anastomosis stenosis can reach 3% to 4% at 2.3 to 4.1 years after conventional pancreaticoduodenectomy or pylorus-preserving pancreaticoduodenectomy[31] Endoscopic balloon dilatation for this benign anastomosis stricture is an important and challenging procedure.
-Mizukawa et al[49] reported that the 1-, 2-, and 3-year cumulative anastomosis patency rates after endoscopic balloon dilatation (6-8 mm) by a short DBE were 73%, 55% and 49%, respectively, which do not represent a good outcome despite a high technical success rate (100%); however, it is difficult to predict which patients will develop a recurrent stenosis.
+The rate of postoperative bilioenteric anastomosis stricture can reach 12.5% at 2 years[48], and the rate of hepaticojejunostomy anastomosis stenosis can reach 3%-4% at 2.3-4.1 years after conventional pancreaticoduodenectomy or pylorus-preserving pancreaticoduodenectomy[31] Endoscopic balloon dilatation for this benign anastomosis stricture is an important and challenging procedure.
+Mizukawa et al[49] reported that the 1-, 2-, and 3-year cumulative anastomosis patency rates after endoscopic balloon dilatation (6-8 mm) by a short DBE were 73%, 55%, and 49%, respectively, which do not represent a good outcome despite a high technical success rate (100%); however, it is difficult to predict which patients will develop a recurrent stenosis.
 Tsutsumi et al[33] also reported successful dilation of severe bilioenteric anastomosis stricture by a 7-Fr Soehendra stent retriever over the guidewire by a short DBE.
 The Soehendra stent retriever can dilate severe and tight strictures over the guidewire, and a dilation catheter can subsequently pass and achieve sufficient dilation.
 Kamei et al[48] reported treatment of hepaticojejunostomy anastomosis stricture following living-donor liver transplantation by balloon dilatation with a DBE, and the success rate was 78%.
-Compared to percutaneous dilatation and stent placement the success rate was 72% to 80% which is similarly to endoscopic treatment and highly effective short-term outcome.
+Compared to percutaneous dilatation and stent placement, the success rate was 72%-80%, which is similar to endoscopic treatment and a highly effective short-term outcome.
 For pancreaticojejunostomy anastomosis following Whipple’s operation, pancreatitis usually occurs if a stenosis is present.
 Transient edema can occur after dilation but can be corrected by applying a 5- to 10-Fr pancreatic duct stent.